India's stray dogs are being locked out by a US ban on adoptions

 "Dogs on the streets have very poor welfare outcomes.
 Proper welfare of animals, especially domestic animals, is best guaranteed under human supervision or under human care," he says.

 Voice of Stray Dogs (VOSD) is an animal welfare organization that has rehabilitated over 8,000 stray dogs since its inauguration in 2013.
-Its crown jewel is a dog sanctuary in Bangalore that is currently home to over 800 dogs.
+Its crown jewel is a dog sanctuary in Bangalore that is home to over 800 dogs.

 "It may not make sense financially, but it makes sense to me, and it always makes sense to us (VOSD)," says Rakesh Shukla, founder of VOSD, about taking in dogs with severe physical injuries.
 "We have a clear policy of not saying no to any dog, and we will never refuse a dog and we will never put down a dog because we don't have enough space or money."